 Having a broader mobile vision and a continuous delivery approach to development allows you to meet and exceed customer demands; drive the direction of your product; monitor, assess and improve app performance; and ultimately remain competitive.

-As this is an ongoing approach, the needs to support it should be accounted when planning a budget.
+As this is an ongoing approach, the needs to support it should be accounted for when planning a budget.
 Again, the numbers may not be exact at the outset, but developing a longer-term strategy with a product roadmap (phased approach, roll-out plan for new features, etc.) will give you a good idea of the effort and resources required.

 The five points discussed above are all highly important mobile app budgeting factors.
 Yet they are often completely absent when budget proposals are being created, even though they typically incur the highest cost.
 If you haven’t considered them, you have only budgeted for a small portion of your project, not a fully functional, sustainable mobile app.